Grow Your Own Teacher

 Welcome to the GYOT program!

-GYOT candidates go through a highly-selective application, including a written essay and online interview submission.
+GYOT candidates go through a highly-selective application, including a written essay submission and interview.

 |Key Selection Dates|

 Harmony Public School's Grow Your Own Teacher Program (GYOT) is an innovative fellowship developed to prepare HPS's future educators and leaders.
 Our program provides a competitive financial opportunity – up to $20,000 for four years – for current HPS students and/or HPS graduates to pursue a bachelor's degree that leads to teacher certification.

 In addition, GYOT participants will receive professional development from central office experts, one-on-one coaching from a highly qualified teacher mentor, and networking opportunities with student colleagues from across Texas.
 Participants will earn teacher's certification before returning to serve as an HPS classroom teacher.

 To find a campus near you...

 Harmony Public Schools are high performing K-12 college preparatory charter schools focusing on math, science, engineering, and computer technologies.
 For more than a decade, our schools have provided students from under-served communities the opportunity to excel in their studies in a small classroom environment focused on providing the skills they need to succeed in life.
 With a college acceptance rate of 100 percent, Harmony Public Schools have earned the reputation of providing a distinct, high-quality education.
 Our schools also have the honor of being Texas Science, Technology, Engineering and Mathematics (T-STEM) field pioneer schools.